 Recommended time: 2-3 days

 This lake sits right on the border to Albania and there are plenty of things to do in the surrounding areas.
-We stayed the amazing Camping Rino right on the banks of the lake and from there we were able to visit Ohrid, hike in the mountains nearby and explore the other small towns on the lake’s edge.
+We stayed at the amazing Camping Rino campground right on the banks of the lake and from there we were able to visit Ohrid, hike in the mountains nearby and explore the other small towns on the lake’s edge.

 The city of Ohrid is a must-see and is home to 365 churches!
 Yes, on for every day of the year.
 The old town itself is really lovely and there are lots of great restaurants and cafes with lake views.
 A little further round the lake you can also visit the Museum on Water also known as Bay of the Bones, an archaeological museum about a settlement discovered on that exact spot in 1997.